 Each season brings with it new fashion collections and, with price tags so cheap there’s usually money enough for extras and accessories to keep in with the multitude of trends.
 Brilliant isn’t it?
 Or is it?

 Something here isn’t right.
+We need to ask ourselves some questions.
 How do some stores sell clothes that cheap?
 And how do they arrive instore so fast?
 What’s behind the clothes we wear?
 The factories and people who make the garments?
 What about all the resources and chemicals used to make them?
 And what about all the (perfectly fine) old stuff you’ve dumped to make room for these “must have” new items?

 Who made my clothes?

 From the beginnings of the textile and garment industries in the 19th and 20th centuries, there has been a reliance on low cost workforces.
 But as workers’ rights laws in UK, US & Europe have rightfully forced companies to pay better wages and improve working conditions companies have sought cheaper labour elsewhere.
 This has resulted in many manufacturing shifting to lesser economically developed countries they can produce on a larger scale whilst paying much lower wages.